explodinglabs/superstack.docs/docs/deploying.md

 ## 📦 3.
 Deploy the Compose File

-The only file needed for SuperStack to work on the remote server is `compose.yaml`.
+Only `compose.yaml` is required on the remote server.

 Copy it to your server: